jim-easterbrook/Photini/src/doc/other/localisation.rst

 Note that Transifex may attempt to render some of this markup rather than show the raw strings.
 It may help if you use the settings button (a cogwheel shape) on the translation page to "enable raw editor mode".

+When you've finished your translation, or done a significant chunk of it, please email me (jim@jim-easterbrook.me.uk) to let me know.
+(If you're not using Transifex then send me your translation file directly.)
+If you install the development version of Photini (see :ref:`installation-photini`) you could also :ref:`test your translation <localisation-program-testing>` first.

 .. _localisation-program-testing: